anton-mel/filesystem/README.md

  */
 ```

-Calling convention is identical to Linux, so unmodified user programs that call `flock()` will compile and run.
+Calling convention is identical to Linux.

 ---